andyfang1105/flashbird/README.md

 }
 ```

-Replace YOUR_CLIENT_ID, YOUR_CLIENT_SECRET, YOUR_EMAIL_ADDRESS, and YOUR_PASSWORD with your actual Flashbird API credentials.
+Replace BASE_URL, YOUR_CLIENT_ID, YOUR_CLIENT_SECRET, YOUR_EMAIL_ADDRESS, and YOUR_PASSWORD with your actual Flashbird API credentials.

 Sample JavaScript Request: